Two Point Hospital: Sound

-The sound effects were created by Tom Puttick and Phil French of Cedar Studios (with Shaw being the Audio Director) using an Audient ASP880 pre-amplifier, which facilitated the conversion of the two-channel setup into a 10-channel setup.
+The sound effects were created by Tom Puttick and Phil French of Cedar Studios (with Shaw being the audio director) using an Audient ASP880 pre-amplifier, which facilitated the conversion of the two-channel setup into a 10-channel setup.
 Two Point Studios gave Cedar Studios a brief for the music that enabled them to create "elevator music with a jukebox feel".
 Ambient tree sound effects were recorded in Guildford, Surrey, river sounds in Scotland, and waves on a beach in Spain.
 Other background sounds were recorded in a hospital.
-They also went to Two Point Studios' offices to record their staff members and emotive sounds for the interactions.
+They went to Two Point Studios' offices to record their staff members and emotive sounds for the interactions.

 Their original intention was to create all the sound effects themselves and not use any samples, but they changed their minds when they saw the machines (which diagnose or treat patients) in the game.
 Many of the sounds they created originally sounded too realistic; for example, Cubism (a disease which causes the patient's body to become a set of cubes) sounded "a bit gory" and was changed to make it more bubbly.
 For the user interface, Puttick and French originally used real-world sounds.
 One of the most difficult parts of the sound implementation was making the machines sound the same on all three game speeds.

 According to French, the process of creating the sounds was "weird"; it included watching animations and "looking at everything that could make a sound" in an effort to figure out how to recreate those sounds.
 For example, an umbrella, some straws, and a yoghurt drink were used by French to create the sounds for Chromotherapy (a disease which causes patients to turn grey and requires them to be re-coloured).
 French stated that the songwriting process began with a guitar or piano riff together with percussion elements (which included bongos and claves).
 They recorded many sounds of their own in the studio, for example, French made his own instrument by using PVC bathroom pipes, which was sampled so it could be played on a keyboard.

 The DJ voice-overs were recorded with voice actor Marc Silk at his studio.
 The voice-overs were then sent to Cedar Studios, and Puttick and French went through them and chose the best ones to put in the game.
 Due to the presence of a radio DJ, Two Point Studios did not want the songs to have any vocals.
 For one of the radio advertisements, singer Sophie Worsley was hired to sing the lyrics sung by the game's popstar.
 The public address voices were recorded at Cedar Studios, and Puttick and French added the public address effect.